yOOs-dz/Exploratory-Data-Analysis-Coursera/README.md

 This repository contains an assignment of the 1st week Coursera MOOC "Exploratory Data Analysis with R" [Link 01].
 It contains 04 files of R code from which 04 plots are built.
 It contains also resulting plots in *.png format.

-Steps of queries and command are explained within the files.
+Steps of queries and commands are explained within files.
 To be able to execute the project, please download and unzip the original dataset in your home directory [link 02] .
 For that, you can type getwd() on R prompt to get or setwd() to change it.

 NB.